Trying to learn how to wake up early? I feel you. The following scenario is all too familiar to me. Maybe you can relate!

 This one is a game changer for me.
 I was turning into the person who aimlessly scrolls for upwards of 45 minutes each morning and not getting out of bed.
 It was bad!

 I also only get my phone right before I go downstairs to feed our dog.
-I allow myself to check emails or social media while she’s eating and going pee and then it’s right downstairs to get a workout in.
+I allow myself to check emails or social media while she’s eating and going to the bathroom and then it’s right downstairs to get a workout in.

 5. Get a sunrise simulation alarm clock.